 These products are meant to keep you confident and comfortable, day or night, so you can continue to do the things you love without slowing down.

 Kegels are exercises you can do to help strengthen your pelvic floor muscles and reduce urine leakage.
 Speak to your doctor before starting Kegels to make sure they're safe for you.

 Eat plenty of whole grains, beans, lentils, nuts, seeds, fruits and vegetables

 Constipation can make your leakage worse by adding pressure against your bladder.
-Make sure you’re getting plenty of fibre daily to get your bowels moving.
-Start with small portions and gradually increase the amount of higher fibre foods in your diet.
+Make sure you’re getting plenty of fiber to get your bowels moving.

 Drinking alcohol can make urinary problems worse.
 While you’re getting things under control, aim to cut back on alcohol as much as possible.
 Reducing the amount you drink, or not drinking at all, can help improve your symptoms.